TakuArrey/thelmashop/README.md

 # thelmashop
-site is a shop build with php that can help you with sales and tracking of inventory you can use it for your hnd defense project at the university.. buy me a very small coffee for encouragement $4
+first you make sure you download the backend and the front end on the github... there are all under thelmashop site is a shop build with php that can help you with sales and tracking of inventory you can use it for your hnd defense project at the university.. buy me a very small coffee for encouragement $4